zzonyo/trust-docs-test/source/index.html.md

 ts                     | true     | long    | timestamp                |              |

 ### Notice
  - If users don’t upload/fill the page_index or page_size, it will automatically be set as the default value of the top 20 data on the first page, for more details, please follow the parameters illustration.
  - The return order_id is 18 bits, it will make  mistake when nodejs and JavaScript analysed 18 bits.
 Because the Json.parse in nodejs and JavaScript is int by default. so the number over 18 bits need be parsed by jaso-bigint package.
+ - The real_profit is calculated with the average price in open position and the transaction average price in close position (the real profit is the sum of each profit of order matched).
+ - Only the real profit parameter (real_profit) of the transaction information that orders created after 0:00 on January 30, 2021 has a value .
+And of the other order transaction information that orders created  before that times, the real profit parameter is 0.

 ## Query history transactions via multiple fields

- - POST `api/v1/contract_matchresults_exact`
+ - POST `/api/v1/contract_matchresults_exact`

 ### Request Parameter